tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   Apple ID on iPhone itself. so we always have to assume `production` environment when validating receipt in production release.

-  the only we can do here is to change behaviour of our application and set default subscription status to `false` so that button to subscribe is shown by default - it will be always shown for sandbox tester since all subsequent subscription status checks will fail.
+  the only thing we can do here is to change behaviour of our application and set default subscription status to `false` so that button to subscribe is shown by default - all subsequent subscription status checks will fail so it will be always shown until a sandbox tester purchases a subscription. then subscription status should change to `true` though since this is done inside operation to purchase a subscription - not within operation to check subscription status which keeps on failing forever. it's all okay until the user decides to restart application - then subscription status is reset to its default value `false` which won't change even though subscription has been purchased.

 prepare release with subscription
 ---------------------------------